 The roots of The Hang Seng University of Hong Kong (HSUHK) stretch back to 1980 when Hang Seng School of Commerce (HSSC) was established, with funding from the S H Ho Foundation, the Ho Tim Charitable Foundation, Dah Chong Hong Limited, several Hang Seng Bank founding directors and Hang Seng Bank Limited.
 From 1980 to 2009, HSSC was a pioneering and leading provider of post-secondary programmes in business and related areas.

 In response to the Chief Executive’s Policy Address in 2009 which highlighted the growing significance of quality private universities in Hong Kong, HSSC was re-structured in 2010 and became Hang Seng Management College (HSMC), a non-profit private university-level institution registered under the Post Secondary Colleges Ordinance (Cap.
 320) to offer bachelor’s and above degree programmes in diversified disciplines.

-HSUHK offers a wide range of 4-year bachelor’s (honours) degree programmes, namely, Business Administration, Corporate Governance and Compliance, Finance and Banking, Financial Analysis, Global Business Management, Management, Human Resource Management, Journalism and Communication, Convergent Media and Communication Technology, Actuarial Studies and Insurance, Data Science and Business Intelligence, Management Science and Information Management, Marketing, Professional Accountancy, Supply Chain Management, Applied and Human-Centred Computing, Asian Studies, Cultural and Creative Industries, Chinese, English, and Translation with Business, together with master’s degree programmes — Master of Science in Entrepreneurial Management, Master of Arts in Strategic Communication, Executive Master of Science in Insurance, Master of Science in Global Supply Chain Management, Master of Arts in Translation (Business and Legal) and Master of Arts in Translation (Computer-aided Translation).
+HSUHK offers a wide range of 4-year bachelor’s (honours) degree programmes, namely, Business Administration, Corporate Governance and Compliance, Economics, Finance and Banking, Financial Analysis, General Business, Global Business Management, Human Resource Management, Management, Journalism and Communication, Convergent Media and Communication Technology, Actuarial Studies and Insurance, Data Science and Business Intelligence, Management Science and Information Management, Marketing, Professional Accountancy, Supply Chain Management, Applied and Human-Centred Computing, Art and Design, Asian Studies, Cultural and Creative Industries, Chinese, English, and Translation with Business, together with master’s degree programmes — Master of Science in Entrepreneurial Management, Master of Arts in Strategic Communication, Executive Master of Science in Insurance, Master of Science in Global Supply Chain Management, Master of Arts in Translation (Business and Legal) and Master of Arts in Translation (Computer-aided Translation).

 Many of these programmes are unique and the first of its kind in the region.
 All programmes were accredited by the Hong Kong Council for Accreditation of Academic and Vocational Qualifications (HKCAAVQ) and recognised by the Governments of the HKSAR, mainland China and Taiwan.

 The “Liberal + Professional” Education Model